qriously/pair-programming-public/README.md

 * `handleDrop`

 The candidates solutions can be verified by eyeing the code, but it may be good to check that the logic is working as intended in the browser too.
 They may use the correct logic on the incorrect array for example.

-## Things to note

-The `Question.jsx` file contains the template for an individual question.
-This includes the code for the drag/drop logic. **It is not necessary for the candidate to edit this**.
-The only line of code which may be of interest is the `dropQuestion(dragIndex, hoverIndex)` (currently on line 40), which could temporarily be replaced with a `console.log` for example.

-The drag and drop code may look a bit alien, depending on how familiar the candidate is with react hooks, but the things to be aware of are the available properties/methods added to the question: `isOver`, `isDragging`, and `drop`.

-## Things to talk about

-This drag and drop list is far from nice to look at/interact with, so it may be a good talking point to see if the candidate can suggest any improvements.
-For instance, the drop only works when dropping one question on top of another, dropping on an empty space does nothing.
-How could they improve that?
-Some potential improvements are:

-* Changing the styling of the Question so there are no gaps
-* Create a drag/drop wrapper component around the Question component
-* Add a placeholder between each question which expands when hovered over

-These are just talking points, it's not important for the candidate to code these up.

-## Solutions

-Sample solutions are on the `solutions` branch.